Hacker's terminal screen with glowing amber command glyphs and forge-spark effects on a slate-black background

 Gates25Validation gates referenced in slices, no deferred-work markers

-Multi-model bug investigation — dispatches file analysis to multiple AI models independently, then synthesizes root cause analysis with fix recommendations.
+Multi-model bug investigation, dispatches file analysis to multiple AI models independently, then synthesizes root cause analysis with fix recommendations.
+Invoke from Copilot Chat or any MCP client; there is no pforge diagnose CLI command.

 pforge run-plan <plan-file>